autoplot/documentation/javadoc/org/autoplot/netCDF.HDF5DataSourceFormat.md

+# org.autoplot.netCDF.HDF5DataSourceFormat

-# org.autoplot.netCDF.HDF5DataSourceFormatFormat HDF5 files using the NetCDF library.
+Format HDF5 files using the NetCDF library.
 These files do not work with Matlab, and this needs to be explored more.

-HDF5DataSourceFormat( )
+# HDF5DataSourceFormat( )

 ***